cotes2020/jekyll-theme-chirpy/_tabs/about.md

 <div align="center" markdown="1">
 # WHOAMI

 #### Hi.
 I am Brandon Roldan, also known with the handle tomorrowisnew, and noobexploiter.
-I am a self taught hacker, pentester, and security researcher.
+I am a self taught hacker, and an aspiring pentester/security researcher.
 I am actively participating on bug bounties.
 I am interested in Reverse Engineering, web sec, Iot Hacking, Game Hacking, and Code Review.

 ##### You can Contact me in my email roldanbrandon62@gmail.com.
 Alternatively, you can contact me in twitter [@tomorrowisnew_](https://twitter.com/tomorrowisnew_)
 </div>